iburzynski/jambhala/README.md

   ```

   Note that it will be time-consuming to `cabal build` the project from scratch, so be sure to exhaust all other troubleshooting options before attempting.

+- **Delete `~/.local/state/cabal/store`:** if you have pre-existing Haskell tooling installed system-wide (i.e. via GHCup, or the Haskell extension in VS Codium/Code), it's possible that build artifacts from Cabal can conflict with the Jambhala environment, resulting in Cabal errors or preventing IDE support from Haskell Language Server to work correctly in the editor.
+Removing `~/.local/state/cabal/store` can resolve such errors (the contents of this directory are always safe to remove and will not break any functionality).

 **For assistance or bug reporting, file an issue or email `ian.burzynski@emurgo.io`.**